-These are just a few examples of our cooperation with partners from various industries as part of Business Process Outsourcing (BPO).
-We support our customers on their way to Supply Chain Excellence and help them to optimally position themselves for the constantly increasing competition in the high-tech industries.
+These are just a few examples of our cooperation with partners from various industries within the framework of Business Process Outsourcing (BPO).
+We support our customers on their way to supply chain excellence and help them to position themselves optimally for the constantly increasing competition in the high-tech industries.